GaloisInc/CASE-AADL-Tutorial/aadl_book/tagged_message_protocol/README.md

 To check that this works, we simply plug it into an implementation of the `Complete` system, called `Complete.Fixed`.
-Running `Verify All Components` on this will show that all prooperties are valid.
+Running `Verify All Components` on this will show that all properties are valid.